RikuVan/svelte-custom-stores-demo/README.md

 ## Constraining updates

-The first simple step in creating a safer, scable store, is to not allow your store's internal state to be directly over-written.
-Lets start with a simple set of buttons with which we can show or hide some components some dog pictures that pop up.
+The first simple step in creating a safer, scalable store, is to not allow your store's internal state to be directly over-written.
+Lets start with a simple set of buttons with which we can show or hide some components, in my example some dog pictures that pop up.
 At this point, you may want to follow along by cloning or looking at the [example repo](https://github.com/RikuVan/svelte-custom-stores-demo).
 There are branches with versions of the app working with different custom stores.
 I am not going to go through all the code, use to make this little app, but the key parts will be a `SimpleApp.js` (later FancyApp and on branches just App), `DogPopup.js` and a store--at this point we are just exporting a writable store `export state = writable(false)` in `basic-store.js`, which we use to update state in our button controls in `SimpleApp.svelte`.

 ```js
 <div class="buttons">